vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 The meaning of this verse is given below:

 "That Supreme Lord is declared by the Upanishads as the sole means of his attainment.
-Self-surrender and intense
+Self-surrender and intense use

-102

-Essence of Srimad Rahasyatraya Saram

-use

 meditation are meant for awakening his mercy and gaining his grace.
 An aspirant is blessed to adopt either of these two means on account of immense merit or punya.
 Even when there is such great merit on the part of the aspirant, it is only on account of the Supreme Lord, who is the root-cause of adopting such a means."